The Red Dragon Files – Introduction to Updates on Red China’s Global Threats

 But storms pass.
 Occupations don’t.

-This new series—The Red Dragon Digest —tracks what remains after the weather turns violent: the entrenched ambitions of the Chinese Communist Party, operating not in thunder but in silence.
-Through backdoors and buyouts, port deals and pipelines, proxy wars and propaganda, the dragon doesn’t sleep.
+This new series—The Red Dragon Files—will track what remains beyond The Gathering Storm Series on Red China and global ambitions: the entrenched ambitions of the Chinese Communist Party, operating not in thunder but in silence.
+Through backdoors and buyouts, port deals and pipelines, proxy wars and propaganda, the Red Dragon does not sleep.
 It adapts.
 It embeds.

 Each file in this series is a marker of that movement.
-It is a record of aggression—military, economic, technological, or cultural—a ledger of tactics aimed not at cooperation but control.
+It will record the expected acts of aggression—military, economic, technological, or cultural—a ledger of tactics aimed not at cooperation but control.

 Why This Matters Now